logo elektroda

 This is when you might consider buying it.
 I certainly don't recommend it for "lazy" people who don't want to pull out a larger soldering iron, because in the end they will lose more time wrestling with this gadget anyway than they will save thanks to its mobility.

 This was just my opinion though - what do you think?
-What is such a soldering iron useful for?
+To what use is such a soldering iron?

 Cool?
 Ranking DIY